MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 Natural Disaster getting unrated set a new rule: **levels with stolen assets cannot get rated.** But is that a good rule?
 I'll discuss that after a few counter-arguments for why GD10 deserves to get rated, but other levels like Natural Disaster, shouldn't.

+In my opinion, the third argument is the most valid, and I think that's where future discussion should stem from

 ## Argument 1: GD10 deserves an exception to the rule for being in the official GD10 video

 Many will say that the situation is different for GD10, and that it deserves a rate because of its place in the official GD10 video.
 But I've [yet to hear](https://twitter.com/ashes2207/status/1693737941569605977) a good excuse for why that makes this level worthy of special privileges.